CMSgov/bcda-app/README.md

 ### **2. Get a token**

 Once the containers are running, you will need to generate a set of credentials for an ACO so that you can get a token.
 The loaded fixtures will include some ACOs that have beneficiaries attributed to them already.
-The ACOs loaded in the previous step can be found in the database.
+The ACOs loaded in the previous step are A9994 and A9996, but you can also look in the application database to view and modify more.

 ```sh
 ACO_CMS_ID=<> make credentials